syswonder/hvisor-book-en/src/chap02/subchap01/UbootFitImage-ZCU102.md

 # UBOOT FIT Image Creation, Loading, and Booting

-wheatfox (enkerewpo@hotmail.com)
+wheatfox (wheatfox17@icloud.com)

 This article introduces the basic knowledge related to FIT images, as well as how to create, load, and boot FIT images.

 ## ITS Source File
-ITS is the source code used by uboot to generate FIT images (FIT Image), i.e., Image Tree Source, which uses the Device Tree Source (DTS) syntax format.
+ITS is the source code used by uboot to generate FIT images (FIT Image), which is Image Tree Source, using Device Tree Source (DTS) syntax format.
 FIT images can be generated using the mkimage tool provided by uboot.
-In the ZCU102 port of hvisor, FIT images are used to package hvisor, root linux, root dtb, and other files into one fitImage, facilitating booting on QEMU and actual hardware.
+In the ZCU102 port of hvisor, a FIT image is used to package hvisor, root linux, root dtb, etc. into one fitImage, which facilitates booting on QEMU and actual hardware.
 The ITS file for the ZCU102 platform is located at `scripts/zcu102-aarch64-fit.its`:

 ```c